w3c/wcag3/guidelines/terms/visual-aids.md

 status: developing
 ---

-diagrams, pictures, or a simplified step process to assist users in understanding complex ideas, such as processes, workflows, relationships, or chronological information
+diagrams, photos, illustrations, or a simplified step process to supplement complex ideas, such as processes, workflows, relationships, or chronological information presented in the text content